How to Strip Wallpaper

-Getting the Wallpaper Down
+Step 1 - Get the Wallpaper Down

 The way most of us strip wallpaper requires some preparation, a few specialized products and tools, and a fair amount of patience.
 Start by removing all the switch plates and outlet covers from the wall, and move the furniture out of the room or at least into the center so you have some room to work.
 It's also a good idea to spread drop cloths on the floor at the base of the walls where you're removing the wallpaper.

 The problem with just spraying the wallpaper to soften the glue is new vinyl coated and multi layer wallpapers are designed to prevent water from getting in and softening the glue (that's what makes them washable).
 Instead, make some holes in the wallpaper surface to allow the water to penetrate.